Yohansgit/Genomic-Data-Analysis-for-Cancer-Subtype-Classification/README.md

 **🧩 Finding 1: Clear Genomic Separation via PCA**

 **Insight:**
-Dimensionality reduction via **PCA** confirmed that the major breast cancer subtypes (**Luminal A, Luminal B, HER2-positive, Basal-like**) form distinct and reproducible clusters.
-Using the **50 PAM50 genes**, projection onto the first two principal components captured **56.7%** of variance, clearly separating the subtypes.
-This confirms that PAM50 genes reflect meaningful biological differences.
+Dimensionality reduction via **PCA** confirmed that **Basal-like**, **HER2E**, and **Normal** form distinct clusters in transcription space.
+In contrast, **Luminal A** and **Luminal B** exhibit considerable  overlap-biologically expected finding given their shared estrogen receptor positivity and luminal epithelial origin.

+The clear separation of **Normal** samples form all tumor subtypes validates sample purity and underscore the transcriptional divergence between tumor and non-tumor tissue.

+Notably, the first two PCs explain only a modest variance (18%), highlighting the complexity and multi-factorial nature of tumor transcriptomes.
+This suggests that intristic subtype is a major source of variation along with immune infiltration, stromal composition, and batch effects.

-**🤖 Finding 2: Model Achieves 93% Classification Accuracy**
+**🤖 Finding 2: High Classification Accuracy with Random Forest**

 **Insight:**
-The tuned Random Forest classifier successfully captured the genomic signatures, achieving **93% overall accuracy**.
+The tuned Random Forest classifier successfully captured the genomic signatures, achieving **83% overall accuracy**.
 The model performed exceptionally well at identifying the **Basal-like (Triple-Negative)** subtype, with **100% precision**, which is particularly important for guiding aggressive treatment decisions.

 **🧬 Finding 3: High Value Novel Biomarkers Identified**

 **Insight:**
-Analysis of the model's **feature importances** revealed **50 genes** that collectively accounted for over 80% of the predictive power.
-This provides a focused set of potential biomarkers for developing faster, more cost-effective diagnostic panels.
+**Feature importance** analysis on **top-selected genes** revealed both **overlap with PAM50** and **novel biomarkers** that collectively account for a large fraction of predictive power.
+These provide actionable targets for faster, cost-effective diagnostic panels.

-**Top genes:** `ACTR3B, ANLN, BAG1, BCL2, BIRC5, BLVRA, CCNB1, CCNE1, CDC20`
+**Overlap with PAM50 Genes:**
+`KRT5`Basal marker, strong predictor across multiple subtypes.
+**Novel Biomarkers (Not in PAM50):**
+`SERPINF2`, `PTPRZ1`, `BCL11A`, `SEMA3G`, `TRABD2B`, `OSR1`, `SGO2`, `KIF20A`, `GRIA4`, `CENPL`, `TOP2A`

 **Validation:**

-**ACTR3B** – involved in actin cytoskeleton organization, linked to tumor cell migration.
+**KRT5** – classic basal marker, involved in cytoskeleton structure, linked to Basal-like breast cancers.
-**ANLN** – associated with cell proliferation and known to be overexpressed in aggressive breast cancers.
+**BCL11A** – transcription factor associated with proliferation and basal-like subtype aggressiveness.
-**BAG1** – modulates apoptosis, relevant in cancer cell survival.
-**BCL2** – classic anti-apoptotic gene, commonly upregulated in Luminal tumors.
-**BIRC5** (Survivin) – inhibits apoptosis and is linked to poor prognosis in breast cancer.
-**BLVRA** – implicated in oxidative stress pathways, potentially contributing to tumor progression.
+**PTPRZ1** – receptor tyrosine phosphatase, implicated in cell signaling and cancer progression.
-**CCNB1** & **CCNE1** – key regulators of the cell cycle, associated with proliferation in aggressive subtypes.
+**TRABD2B** – linked to Wnt signaling modulation, potentially affecting tumor growth.
+**GRIA4** – glutamate receptor subunit, may influence cancer cell signaling and metastasis.
+**SERPINF2** – serine protease inhibitor, involved in extracellular matrix remodeling and tumor invasiveness.
+**SEMA3G** – semaphorin family member, associated with cell migration and angiogenesis.
+**TOP2A** – key enzyme in DNA replication, overexpressed in proliferative tumors, known prognostic marker.
+**KIF20A** – kinesin family member, drives cell division, linked to aggressive breast cancer subtypes.
-**CDC20** – controls mitotic progression, frequently overexpressed in basal-like tumors.
+**OSR1** – transcription factor, may influence epithelial-mesenchymal transition in tumors.
+**SGO2** – regulator of chromosome segregation during mitosis, associated with tumor cell proliferation.
+**CENPL** – component of the centromere, involved in mitotic checkpoint, proliferation-linked biomarker.

 These validations show that the model not only identifies statistically important genes but also captures **biologically meaningful signals** consistent with known breast cancer pathways.